Martin Tower: History

+20th century

 Martin Tower was constructed as the corporate headquarters for Bethlehem Steel, then one of the world's largest steel manufacturers.
 Construction of the tower began in 1969.
 The building was completed and opened in 1972 and was named after then-Bethlehem Steel chairman Edmund F. Martin.

 Bethlehem Steel spared little expense in their new skyscraper headquarters.
-The building was built in the shape of a cross (or plus-sign) rather than a more conventional square, in order to create more corner- and window-offices.
+The building was built in a cruciform shape rather than a more conventional square, in order to create more corner- and window-offices.
 The architect for Martin Tower was Haines Lundberg Waehler.
-It was built by George A. Fuller Construction Co. of New York, which also built the Flatiron Building in New York in 1903, the CBS Building in New York in 1963 and 1251 Avenue of the Americas at Rockefeller Center in 1971.
+It was built by George A. Fuller Construction Co. of New York City, which also built the Flatiron Building in New York in 1903, the CBS Building in New York in 1963 and 1251 Avenue of the Americas at Rockefeller Center in 1971.
 Under the initial plan, Bethlehem Steel was to build a second tower, which is why some people refer to it as "Martin Towers."
 An annex was built, intended to connect the two towers, but the second tower was never built.

 The original offices were designed by decorators from New York and included wooden furniture, doorknobs with the company logo, and handwoven carpets.
 The building was a testament to the economic heights the Lehigh Valley reached in the 1970s before the large economic downturn caused by the decline of the steel industry.
 The building was a symbol of Bethlehem Steel's power, money and dominance in the steel industry.
 The building had 21 floors, and each floor housed a different department of the company.

-When Martin Tower was opened, Bethlehem Steel was the second largest steel producer in the world and the 14th largest industrial corporation in America.
+When Martin Tower opened, Bethlehem Steel was the second-largest steel producer in the world and the 14th-largest industrial corporation in the nation.
 In 1973, the first full year the Tower was occupied, Bethlehem Steel set a company record, producing 22.3 million tons of raw steel and shipping 16.3 million tons of finished steel.
 It made a $207 million profit that year, and exceeded that the following year.

 By 1987, a shrinking white-collar work force had the Tower sitting almost completely vacant; it was then put up for sale and other companies occupied the Tower and its annex.

+21st century

 In 2001, Bethlehem Steel filed for bankruptcy and officially left Martin Tower in 2003.
 Several companies remained until the last tenant, Receivable Management Services, departed in 2007, leaving it completely vacant.